acumos/portal-marketplace/docs/user-guides/portal-admin/user_management.rst

 -  Changing the role of a user to one or more of the system roles

--  Creation of new roles that restrict use of various portal features

 .. note::
     A user may be **deactivated** but not **deleted**